Most expats will be planning or hoping to retire early.

 Deciding on Your Pension Requirements

-- choose a policy in the currency of your choice
+- Choose a plan in the currency of your choice

-- pay your premiums by credit card or standing order
+- Pay your contributions by credit card or standing order

-- assign beneficiaries to your policy for easy transfer
+- Assign beneficiaries to your plan for easy transfer

 Get in touch to discuss your preferences and requirements with one of our pension specialists.

 Historically, British expatriates and other nationalities that have worked in the UK with UK-based pension plans have had very few options but to remain in their existing scheme.
 This left them with little control over their investments and pay-outs.

 In many cases, their investment, currency choices and benefit options are now inappropriate given their current country of residence.
 Whatever your unique personal circumstances, you should take professional qualified advice to see whether you can benefit from transferring your UK pension.

 In April 2006, it was announced that anyone with a personal or occupational UK pension fund who has left or intends to leave the UK to become non-resident for tax purposes may be able to transfer their retirement savings to a more appropriate scheme.

 Please note that the UK state pension benefits cannot be transferred.